aldenkane/cv2TermProject/README.md

 --------------------
 ## Xing's Yolo Transfer Learning Experiments

+For yolo transfer learning go into folder darknet_new.
+The requirements are the same as those in practical 7.
+To see the popup of the tagged pictures on crc gpu machines:
+1. Log into crc via ssh username@crcfe02.crc.nd.edu.
+2. Open and interactive session via qsh -q gpu -l gpu=1.
+3. Set gpu to an available gpu via setenv CUDA_VISIBLE_DEVICES $SGE_HGR_gpu_card
+4. Load cuda and opencv vi module load cuda/10.0 opencv
+5. Unzip the folder as long as your running on gpu this should work.

 From our preliminary results, we found that our raw tagged object data was not enough for the system to learn the correct tagging of clustered objects.
 To run an example of this run the following: head data/datasets/valid_obj_green.txt | ./darknet cfg/yolov3_objects_only.cfg backup/yolov3_objects_only_final.weights